weinstockj/PACER_analyses/README.md

 ## PACER-HB
 See [here](model_clone_growth.Rmd) for PACER-HB development and analyses.

+## Finemapping the TCL1A locus
+See [here](finemapping_tcl1a.Rmd) for our analysis that performs finemapping of the TCL1A locus using SuSIE.

 ## Data availability
 Please see the data availability statement in the paper.
 The data required to reproduce these analysis is available through dbGaP.